dancer1325/aws-kms-developer-guide/doc_source/asymmetric-key-specs.md

 ## RSA key specs<a name="key-spec-rsa"></a>

-When you use an RSA key spec, AWS KMS creates an asymmetric KMS key with an RSA key pair\.
-The private key never leaves AWS KMS unencrypted\.
+* TODO: When you use an RSA key spec, AWS KMS creates an asymmetric KMS key with an RSA key pair The private key never leaves AWS KMS unencrypted
  You can use the public key within AWS KMS, or download the public key for use outside of AWS KMS\.

 **Warning**
 When you encrypt data outside of AWS KMS, be sure that you can decrypt your ciphertext\.
 If you use the public key from a KMS key that has been deleted from AWS KMS, the public key from a KMS key configured for signing and verification, or an encryption algorithm that is not supported by the KMS key, the data is unrecoverable\.